 I have very diverse research interests.
 The following is a broad overview of them that gives you an impression of my main philosophical ideas and preferences.

-I have recently started to develop a new approach to quantum foundations, based on the phase space formulation of quantum theory, see here.
-Since 2023 I work on a research project "Saving Reality with Exotic Causality", funded by an NWO Vidi grant, to work on this approach.
-I have a particular interest in accounts that postulate retrocausality to solve the foundational problems of quantum theory and related strategies, see here for a review article that I wrote with Pete Evans on such approaches and their motivation for the Stanford Encyclopedia of Philosophy.
-An excellent brief account of my earlier work on quantum theory has been written by Richard Healey's in his SEP-entry "Quantum-Bayesian and Pragmatist Views of Quantum Theory", Section 5.1.
+The reason why I started to develop that programme a couple of years ago is that I became increasinly dissatisfied with my earlier work on quantum theory.
+An excellent short review of that work can be found in Richard Healey's SEP-entry "Quantum-Bayesian and Pragmatist Views of Quantum Theory", Section 5.1.
 My papers concerning the prospects for epistemic accounts of quantum states can be found here, here, here, here, and a paper concerning the compatibility of (so-called) non-local quantum correlations with relativity theory here.
 My monograph "Interpreting Quantum Theory -- A Therapeutic Approach" brings together all the different threads of my earlier work on quantum theory.
 It was reviewed for Erkenntnis by Florian Boge.

 Some of my work on quantum theory has a direct bearing on questions with a general relevance to philosophy of science, in particular concerning the nature of objective probabiliy and causation (here).
 Together with Koray Karaca and theoretical physicist Robert Harlander I wrote a paper on the notion "ad hoc hypothesis" and its application to methodological issues concerning the Higgs mechanism, in particular the violation of "naturalness" (here).